 You can apply it as a compress by dipping a piece of cotton in apple cider vinegar and putting it on.
 Apply a bandage over it and leave it on overnight.
 Take it off the following morning.
 Do this every day until the warts have disappeared.

-Garlic is an alternative natural treatment for warts.
+Several studies support garlic is an effective alternative natural treatment for warts.
 Its antiseptic, antibiotic, antiallergenic, and anti-inflammatory properties will destroy pathogen enzymes and treat warts.

 How to remove warts with garlic?
 You need to mince fresh garlic and squeeze out the juice.
 Put a pinch of baking soda into a paste and cover it with a clean bandage.
 Change it every day for a week.